 Cognitive psychology is a branch of psychology that investigates human mental functions such as perception, memory, general knowledge, language, problem solving, and decision making.
 The course will focus on material related to the course text.
 Classes will be comprised of relevant material presented in lecture format and class discussion.
+Prerequisite: 3 credits in Psychology at the 200-level

-PS 351 Introduction to Cognitive Neuroscience (3) B
+PS 351 Introduction to Cognitive Neuroscience (3) O